GfSE/SAF-EA-Profile/CheatSheets/System-Requirement-Traceability-Viewpoint.md

 * [SAF_SystemRequirementRefinement](https://github.com/GfSE/SAF-Specification/blob/TdSE2023/stereotypes.md#SAF_SystemRequirementRefinement)

 ## General Recommendations and Pitfalls
-* For coverage and impact analysis it is recommended to use the SAF standard search SFV08b_SystemRequirementTraceability whcih can be etracted as Excel spread sheet.
+* For coverage and impact analysis it is recommended to use the SAF standard search SFV08b_SystemRequirementTraceability which can be extracted as Excel spread sheet.
 * Use the SAF_SystemRequirementDerivation only if required in order to avoid cyclic dependencies.

 [>>> back to cheat sheet overview](../CheatSheet.md)